 - 13. The Appellant seeks access to a number of documents concerning the Banco Popular resolution identified in detail in paragraph 1 of the Revised Confirmatory Decision (those documents are also individually detailed and considered below in the present decision). - 14.
-Such access is sought by the Appellant, as subordinated bondholder affected by the Resolution Decision, to verify the merit of the SRB assessment, in order to understand to what extent compensation and remedies are available, in the factual circumstances of the case, to the Appellant under European and national law. - 15.
+Such access is sought by the Appellant, as shareholder affected by the Resolution Decision, to verify the merit of the SRB assessment, in order to effectively exercise any legal remedy available to the Appellant, as Banco Popular shareholder affected by the Resolution Decision.
+The Appellant acknowledges that it filed with the GCEU not only an application for annulment of the Resolution Decision, but also a claim for damages under Articles 86(2) and 87(5) SRMR and Articles 263, 266, 268 and 340 TFEU, as well as an action contesting the

+- valuation under Articles 20(15), 86 and 87 SRMR.
+As a general remark, the Appellant argues that it should be granted access to the full text of all documents which have been requested, because this is necessary to exercise its right of defence. - 15.
 The Appellant also argues that Article 90(4) of the SRMR should be read as setting out a distinct regime of access to documents (or at least to some of the Board's documents) and that the Appellant is entitled to obtain access to the requested documents also under the regime of Article 90(4) SRMR, because the conditions set our herein are met in the present case.